keroyan/nValorant/README.md

 # nValorant
-nValorant is a tool made in C++ to make valorant players life easier!
+nValorant is a app made in C++ to make valorant players life easier!

 ## Features